-Rosa Maria Colina and the construction team for 520 West 28th Street will discuss the many issues they encountered in carrying out the design of 520 West 28th Street by Zaha Hadid.
-Increasingly, architects are experimenting with new design forms.
-What challenges do these futuristic complex designs bring to the design and construction process?
-What should architects bring to the design and construction process?
-What should architects, contractors and owners do differently in their contracts? during the design process?
-During construction coordination?
-Is design ahead of constructability?

-Class 8: March 22, 2018

-Foreign Projects - Architect/Executive Architect/Consultants/Government With Lise Anne Couture, principal of Asymptote Architecture

-Lise Anne Couture, an architect working internationally, will lead a discussion of the issues associated with executing foreign projects with architectural partner firms, construction companies, and government entities, including the legal issues of working overseas.
+Rosa Maria Colina and members of the design and construction team will discuss the many issues they encountered during design and construction and how, through a collaborative process, they reached resolution.
+Robert A.M.
+Stern Architects is renowned for classically detailed building and design forms.
+What challenges does building classical designs bring to current day design tools and construction process?
+What should architects, contractors and owners do differently in their contracts?
+During the design process?
+During construction coordination? -4- Class 7: March 5, 2020 How Do Design Firms Make Money?
+With Brian Kenet, Senior Business Advisor at Anchin, Block & Anchin.
+Brian Kenet will lead a discussion on how architecture firms make money and why they often fail to do so.
+The class will highlight the unique financial characteristics and challenges of architecture firms.
+Through exercises, students will seek answers to the questions "How well is my firm doing financially?" and "How can I improve the financial performance of my firm?".
+Class 8: March 12, 2020 Foreign Projects: Architect/Executive Architect/Consultants/Government With Lise Anne Couture, Principal of Asymptote Architecture Lise Anne Couture, an architect working internationally, will lead a discussion of the issues associated with executing foreign projects with architectural partner firms, construction companies, and government entities, including the legal issues of working overseas.
 The class will focus on a number of contractual issues that arise from bringing together different firms, and legal entities to do a common project with a common timeline.
 The class will compare and contrast the outlines of the AIA documents with those of The Royal Architecture Institute of Canada, which guidelines Lise Anne Couture finds more flexible and helpful to structure the delivery of complex international projects in terms of fee allocation and structure, additional services, consultants, expenses, project budgets and schedules.
-There will be a discussion of the legal boundaries and differences evident when American architects work in foreign countries and how to set up an architecture project to design, deliver drawings, accept fees and administer construction abroad.

-Classes 9 and 10: March 29 and April 5, 2018
+There will be a discussion of the legal boundaries and differences evident when American architects work in foreign countries and how to set up an architecture project to design, deliver drawings, accept fees and administer construction abroad. -5- Classes 9 and 10: March 26 and April 2, 2020 Dispute Resolution With Richard Menaker, Attorney at Offit Kurman, P.A.